ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 And I'm a big fan of MT3.
 The scooping is super comfy.
 And honestly?
 The profile makes the shine less of an issue for me.
 I think it's the fact that the scooping gives the key some texture regardless of shining.
 I could see myself running a set of MT3 ABS until I could see my own reflection in them.
 I'd still prefer to see Drop offer more MT3 in PBT, but I'm no longer an absolutist.

 ### 60% is My Home
 This experiment solidified it for me.
 The Planck was a fun, educational, and occasionally infuriating detour, but 60% is where I belong.
-I need my number keys, and I need a layout that doesn't make me feel like I'm solving a fucking puzzle to type a fucking backslash.
+I need my number keys, and I need a layout that doesn't make me feel like I'm solving a fucking puzzle to type a backslash.

 The Planck, again, was a vision quest.
 It forced me to learn, adapt, and master new skills.
 It taught me the true power of QMK and revealed the ergonomic benefits of Home Row Mods, as well as how to master tap-hold timing for the Caps Lock key.
 I'm returning to my 60% boards not because the Planck was bad, but because it succeeded in giving me the knowledge I needed to break out of my rut and make my preferred layout even better (the current state of which can be found [here](../../../layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md)).
 I'm glad to be back, but I'm also grateful for the journey.